Ad free enhanced viewing experience - learn more

 PTZtv Premium has an additional FAQ here.

-All of our free-to-view webcam websites have been converted to a new video/audio player than no longer requires Adobe Flash Player in current versions of all major browsers e.g. Google Chrome, Internet Explorer, Microsoft Edge, Firefox and Safari. if you are using one of these browsers on Windows 8 or 10 or MacOS or iOS you will not need to install or enable Flash.
-Older versions of Windows OS (e.g. Windows 7 or Windows Vista) with versions of Internet Explorer prior to 11 may require Flash.
+If you are using a modern browser on Windows 8 or 10 or MacOS or iOS or Android you will not need to install or enable Flash.
+However, older versions of Windows OS (e.g. Windows 7 or Windows Vista) with versions of Internet Explorer prior to 11 may require Flash.
 Other browsers like Chrome and Firefox on those same versions of Windows (if still supported) may not require Flash.

 Where is the full screen option / mode / button ?